onsi/etcd-flood/README.md

 - bring up nodes A B and C, shut A down, assert that B and C are fine
 - bring up nodes A B and C, shut A down, then bring it back.
 Assert that A, B and C are fine
 - bring up nodes A B and C, shut A down, then delete its data directory, then bring it back.
 Assert that A, B and C are fine
-- bring up nodes A B and C, wait for a while, start node D.  Assert that A, B, C and D are fine

-The last two tests sometimes fail.
-When they do, etcd is often logging:
+The last test sometimes fails with v0.3 and v0.4.6.
+When it does, etcd is often logging:

 ```
 WARNING   | [ss] Error: nil response